Harbour Office tel 01736 366113 VHF #12

 As you enter the wet dock you will be allocated a berth by the harbour master or his assistant.

-In the busy summer months you may well have to raft up, and the charges (2016) are £1.50per m per night and special weekly rates for unattended boats.
+In the busy summer months you may well have to raft up, and the charges (2022) are up to 12 metres £18, from 12 to 15 metres £25 and over 15 metres £1.85 pmpn.
 This makes Penzance an attractive option should you need to leave your boat.
 Shore power is available on a card.

 The drying outer harbour is reserved for local boats only, but it may be possible with the harbour master's permission to dry out alongside Albert Pier, if you need to attend to any problems below the waterline.